UC Davis is home to faculty researchers who help advance both basic and applied knowledge about the building blocks of life.

 works to understand molecular mechanisms of nervous system development in rodent model systems.
 Diaz and members of her lab use DNA microarrays as a tool to identify genes that are developmentally regulated during mouse brain development, and characterize candidate genes with molecular and cellular techniques and transgenic mice.

 studies mechanisms that regulate the development and function of germline stem cell in zebrafish, with a main focus on female germline stem cells.
-The Draper laboratory study factors that function within the stem cells, as well as those that are required for the development of the somatic gonad, the germ cell niche.
+The Draper laboratory studies factors that function within the stem cells, as well as those that are required for the development of the somatic gonad, the germ cell niche.
+This, and other work, recently was profiled in a College of Biological Sciences blog post

 examines the role of DNA repair and checkpoint pathways in germline biology using C. elegans